smokejohn/deadclock/README.md

 right under the ingame DeadLock timer.
 This window can be repositioned and then locked which makes it unresponsive to any input.

+### Notifications
+When enabled the overlay window shows notifications for alerts on a chosen position on the screen.

 ### Text-To-Speech
 Uses the systems Text-To-Speech feature to read alert messages at specific times.
 The volume of the TTS feature can be adjusted.